 These often come on quickly.
 They include:

 If you have symptoms of HELLP syndrome, talk to your doctor.
-She’ll do a physical exam and tests to check for things like:
+They’ll do a physical exam and tests to check for things like:

 The main solution for HELLP syndrome is to give birth as soon as possible.
 This means your baby may have to be born early.
 The risks are too serious for you and your baby if you stay pregnant with HELLP syndrome.